 One of the key lessons learned from past projects in Nauru has shown that meaningful, extensive, and early engagement with local communities was of paramount importance to the overall success of project interventions.
 Additionally, stakeholder consultations have revealed a limited knowledge of projected climate change impacts on food security and livelihoods among members of the community.
 Therefore, to maximise knowledge of the project scope and objectives, as well as to raise awareness of the mini-grant facility to be established under Component 2, this activity will foresee the roll-out of a national outreach campaign which will aim to gain momentum in anticipation of the establishment of the mini-grant facility.
+As part of the campaign, community members will be made aware of the financial support the project will provide, as well as expectations around the self-financing of consumables provided as part of the fish market upgrade from year 3.

 The campaign will be deployed using preferred communication channels, which include local radio stations, newspapers, public boards, and on social media channels.
 Communication pieces will be drafted that reflect the roadmap for greater climate mainstreaming across the fisheries and aquaculture sectors (output 1.1) and to ensure awareness of national planning across extension levels.
 The PMU and international consultant to be hired will draft communications for dissemination via the above channels and the national coordinator will engage with media outlets as required.